-Kyiv has already made it transparent that Russia’s makes an attempt to annex new territories exchange not anything, and has promised that its army will proceed to advance at the battlefield.
+Kyiv has already made it transparent that Russia’s makes an attempt to annex new territories alternate not anything, and has promised that its army will proceed to advance at the battlefield.
 President Volodymyr Zelensky was once additionally skeptical on Wednesday that Putin would use nuclear guns.

 “However I believe it additionally should not be, ‘We are going to finally end up with the tip of the arena,'” he added.

-It seems that neither can Putin.
+It appears neither can Putin.

 This text was once initially printed on NBCNews.com.